-- The student will provide patient/client-centered care for diverse groups in the community across the lifespan in a manner that is holistic, caring, and demonstrates advocacy.
-(LWC) - The student will demonstrate professionalism in the following ways: (RES, COK) - Demonstrate skill in organization, prioritization, collaboration, delegation, and supervision. - Function ethically and legally within the standards and competencies of local, state, and national regulatory agencies and professional organizations. - Demonstrate commitment to lifelong learning. - Demonstrate humility by participation in evaluation, self-care, and self-reflection. - Utilize quality improvement processes including responsible use of resources.
-(COK, RES) - The student will demonstrate competency in core nursing principles by being able to: (CRT, IIT, COK) - Be prepared to pass NCLEX and be employable as an entry-level generalist RN. - Apply strong critical thinking and clinical judgment skills, using evidence-based practice to make clinical decisions. - Efficiently use nursing process for care delivery. - Demonstrate basic competency in nursing skills. - Apply safety principles and national safety standards. - Effectively use healthcare-related information and technology.
-(COK, CRT, IIT) - Communicate effectively with individuals and groups in a respectful, professional manner, using both verbal and written formats.
+- 1. The student will provide patient/client-centered care for diverse groups in the community across the lifespan in a manner that is holistic, caring, and demonstrates advocacy.
+(LWC) - 2.
+The student will demonstrate professionalism in the following ways: (RES, COK) - a.
+Demonstrate skill in organization, prioritization, collaboration, delegation, and supervision - b.
+Function ethically and legally within the standards and competencies of local, state, and national regulatory agencies and professional organizations - c.
+Demonstrate commitment to lifelong learning - d.
+Demonstrate humility by participation in evaluation, self -are, and self-reflection - e.
+Utilize quality improvement processes including responsible use of resources - 3.
+The student will demonstrate competency in core nursing principles by being able to: (CRT, IIT, COK) - a.
+Be prepared to pass NCLEX and be employable as an entry level generalist RN - b.
+Apply strong critical thinking and clinical judgment skills, using evidence-based practice to make clinical decisions - c.
+Efficiently use nursing process for care delivery - d.
+Demonstrate basic competency in nursing skills - e.
+Apply safety principles and national safety standards - f.
+Effectively use healthcare related information and technology - 4.
+Communicate effectively with individuals and groups in a respectful, professional manner, using both verbal and written formats.
 (COM)